-Membership for a full year currently costs £175 per Society, representing real value for the access it gives to such a wide range of benefits and in-depth knowledge.
+Membership for a full year currently ranges between £50 and £175, representing real value for the access it gives to such a wide range of benefits and in-depth knowledge.

 For more details, please visit the Lotteries Council website.

-The donorflex team has enjoyed a long and mutually fruitful relationship with the National Association of Hospice Fundraisers, which is one of the key organisations for those whose lives are devoted to raising cash for and awareness of hospices in the UK.
+The donorflex team has enjoyed a long and mutually fruitful relationship with the Hospice Income Generation Network (formerly the National Association of Hospice Fundraisers), which is one of the key organisations for those whose lives are devoted to raising cash for and awareness of hospices in the UK.

-In fact, donorflex sits alongside Majestic Publications, Care Fundraising Supplies and Virgin Money Giving as one of NAHFs four partners.
+In fact, donorflex sits alongside Majestic Publications, Vintage Cash Cow, and Ruddocks as one of HIGNs four Platinum partners.

 The organisation was formed in 1992 after many years of informal meetings between hospice fundraisers.
 Its main aim is to serve the following main objectives:

-By fulfilling these objectives, the association aims to enhance the role of the individual fundraiser within the hospice movement, improving standards and efficiency so that income is raised and publicity developed.
+By fulfilling these objectives, the network aims to enhance the role of the individual fundraiser within the hospice movement, improving standards and efficiency so that income is raised and publicity developed.